NatalieCheong/Deep_Agent_Economic_Analysis_with_LangGraph/README.md

 # Economic Analysis Deep Agent System

-A sophisticated AI-powered economic analysis platform that leverages advanced language models and real-time economic data to provide comprehensive economic insights, forecasting, and market analysis.
+A sophisticated AI-powered economic analysis platform that leverages advanced language models and real-time economic data to provide comprehensive economic insights, forecasting, and market analysis using Deep Agents with LangGraph.

 ## 🌟 Features